ammar-tanwar/bloglearnbay/posts/8-most-trending-python-libraries-for-natural-language-processing-nlp-2023-update.md

 ---
 title: 8 Most Trending Python Libraries for Natural Language Processing (NLP) [2023 Update]
-stitle: "8 Most Trending Python Libraries for Natural Language Processing (NLP) [2023 Update]"
+stitle: "8 Most Trending Python Libraries For Natural Language Processing"
 publish: "Published on"
 published_time: "2023-02-06T13:25:31+05:30"
 modified_time: "2023-02-06T13:25:31+05:30"
-desc: "Python is one of the most trending and versatile programming languages.
-Here in this blog post, we will see some of the trending Python libraries for natural language processing that would help you with classification, summarization, named entity recognition(NER), and machine translation."
+desc: "Discover the trending Python libraries for natural language processing (NLP) that would help you with classification, summarization, NER, and machine translation."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/mtpl-1.png"
 headerAlt: "A banner image titled '8 Python Libraries for Natural Language Processing'.
 It also displays the logo of the python programming language."